Computing Subset Transversals in $H$-Free Graphs: Subset Odd Cycle Transversal

+The aim in the remainder of this subcase is to find the largest possible set $B_T$ that induces a $T$-bipartite subgraph and that contains $A \cup Y$ and a subset of $Z$.
+Since {$G[A]$} contains an induced $sP_1$ subgraph, $G[Z]$ is $P_3$-free, and so is a disjoint union of complete graphs. {From Claim~3, it follows that $(A \cup Y) \setminus D$ (which is a subset of $A\cup Y_1$) is anti-complete to $B_T \setminus (A \cup Y)$.
+Therefore, we only need to consider odd $T$-cycles in $G[Z \cup D]$ from now on.}

-The aim in the remainder of this subcase is to find the largest possible $T$-bipartite subgraph $B_T$ that contains $A \cup Y$ and a subset of $Z$.
-Clearly for each component $U$ in $G[Z]$, any vertex that might be in~$B_T$ must belong to $U^+$.
-We shall see later that we can consider each component of $Z$ independently and that it suffices to find for each the maximum size subset of $U^+$ that can be added to $B_T$.
-We first investigate the possible edges between $U^+$ and~$D$.
-Note that by Claim~3, the neighbours of $U^+$ in $D$ belong to $Y_2$.
+For a component $G[U]$ of $G[Z]$, let $U^+$ be the subset of $U$ that consists of each vertex~$u$ of $U$ such that $G[A \cup Y \cup \{u\}]$ does not contain an odd $T$-cycle through $u$, which is checked in $O(n+m)$-time by Lemma~\ref{st-test}.
+Clearly for each component $G[U]$ in $G[Z]$, any vertex that might be in~$B_T$ must belong to $U^+$.
+We shall see later that we can consider each component of $G[Z]$ independently and that it suffices to find for each the maximum size subset of $U^+$ that can be added to $B_T$. {We note that by Claim~3, the neighbours of $U^+$ in $A \cup Y$ belong to $Y_2$ and, as $Y_2\subseteq D$, these neighbours therefore also belong to $D$.
+We first investigate the possible edges between $U^+$ and~$D$.}